cloudprober/cloudprober/docs/content/docs/how-to/built-in-servers.md

 title: "Built-in Servers"
 ---

-Cloudprober comes with some custom servers that can be enabled through configuration.
-These servers can act as targets for the other probes -- for example, you can run two Cloudprober instances on two different machines and have one instance's servers act as targets and other instance probe those targets.
+Cloudprober includes built-in servers that can be enabled through configuration.

-These servers can come in handy when the goal is to monitor the underlying
+These servers can act as targets for other probes.
+For example, you can run two Cloudprober instances on different machines, with one instance's servers acting as targets and the other instance probing those targets.

-infrastructure: e.g. network or load balancers.
+These servers are useful for monitoring the underlying infrastructure, such as underlying network or load balancers.

 <pre>
 Cloudprober (probes) ===(Network)===> Cloudprober (servers)